department-of-veterans-affairs/vagov-content/pages/life-insurance/sgli-online-enrollment.md

 - NOAA (as of October 1, 2018)

-Your service will provide you with information about when to use SOES.
+Your service will provide you with information on when to use SOES.

 <b>Note:</b> If you’re a Public Health service member, you don’t have access to SOES.
 You should continue to use paper SGLV 8286 forms to make changes to your SGLI or FSGLI policy.